-- Rowlf of The Muppets was for years unvoiced in movies and TV specials (or only made small grunts or laughters) after Jim Henson's death, since it was thought that he was the character that most resembled Henson.
+- Rowlf was for years unvoiced in movies and TV specials (or only made small grunts or laughs) after Jim Henson's death, since it was thought that he was the character that most resembled Henson.

 - Henson's Dr. Teeth and fellow Muppeteer Richard Hunt's Scooter and Janice were in the same boat for the longest as well.